The Avian Medical Center

-Please keep in mind we are closed from noon until 1 PM every day, to keep our staff sharp!
+Please keep in mind we are closed from 12 PM until 1 PM every day, to keep our staff sharp!
 All calls received during this time will be returned after lunch.
 Our phone number is 503-635-5672.

-Wednesday: 8 AM to 5 PM - No Appointments
+Wednesday: 9 AM to 2 PM - No Appointments Dr. not in office

 If you are having an emergency during Avian Medical Center's open appointment hours, please contact us at 503-635-5672 for an emergency admissions appointment.